 - Entries must be the original work of the entrant.
 If there is any evidence to the contrary, the entry will be immediately disqualified.

 - Entries must be previously unpublished and be unavailable for view anywhere online or for broadcast, and must not have won or been placed in other competitions.

-- By entering the competition, you give permission for ChipLitFest to share your details with pennyshorts, who organise the compilation of the shortlist.
+- By entering the competition, you give permission for ChipLitFest to share your details with those members of the Festival who organise the compilation of the shortlist.

 - Must be in English.

 - May be of any genre, on any subject, and in any style.

 - Should be aimed at adult readers, rather than for children.

 - Should have a word count not exceeding 2,500 (this does not include the title) for a £5 entry fee, or a word count not exceeding 5,000 (not including the title) for a £8 entry fee.
 There is no minimum word count.

 - Will be judged anonymously.
 Any identifying features on the submission will be disqualified.
 Entry fees for disqualified submissions will not be refunded.

 - Should be accompanied by appropriate payment, i.e. £5 per submission up to 2,500 words, or £8 per submission up to 5,000 words, either by cheque or postal order, or online via Paypal.

 - May be withdrawn in writing or by email.
 Entry fees for withdrawn submissions will not be refunded.